GerarC/Zettelkasten/Sources/CAL Communications and Lab/ITNs07A Password Guidelines.md

 ## **Summary**
 To limit who access to the *Network device* you need to set a password to the all the available accessing modes since user EXEC mode until remote accessing modes.

 A good password must have more than eight chars, use a combination of lower and uppercase letters, number and special chars; and don't use common words.
-Also you shouldn't use the same password for all devon't use common words.
 Also you shouldn't use the same password for all devices.